vera-rykalina/rki_tsi/README.md

 ```

 ## Models
-The current version of the HIVtime includes 2 models: the original HIV-phyloTSI (full genomes) and recalibrated model for partial genomes (SK PCR settings).
+The current version of the HIVtime includes 2 models: the original HIV-phyloTSI (full genomes) and a new model for partial genomes (SK PCR settings).

 ![Plot](/images/hiv_genes_coverage_clipped.png)

 Below is the PCR settings scheme which visually represents PCR product coverage.
-The primer sequences can be found here: **/rki_tsi/data/primers/primers_sk_validation**.
+The primer sequences can be found here: _/rki_tsi/data/primers/primers_sk_validation_.
 The model I built for partial genome includes partial _gag_ and _pol_ regions that cover 26.30% (vs 69.99% of HIV-phyloTSI) of the HXB2 genome (K03455).

-I also developed a fully automated Nextflow pipeline for remodelling to be able to generate models for different lab settings (partial or full _gag_ and _pol_ genomic regions).
+I also developed a fully automated Nextflow pipeline for remodeling to be able to generate models for different lab settings (partial or full _gag_ and _pol_ genomic regions).
 Below is the pipeline metro map.

 ## Remodeling pipeline workflow
 ![Plot](/images/retraining_500_dpi.png)